 This section describes the breadth and depth of subject collections.
 The following categories for collection development levels are used by Columbus Technical College Library, to describe collections appropriate for the support of a technical college curriculum.

-Columbus Technical College provides Associate degree and certificate programs, and therefore does not endeavor to collect at the research level, which describes a collection that includes the major published source materials required for dissertations and independent research, nor the comprehensive level, which include all significant works of recorded knowledge for a defined field.
+Columbus Technical College provides Associate degree, diploma, and certificate programs, and therefore does not endeavor to collect at the research level, which describes a collection that includes the major published source materials required for dissertations and independent research, nor the comprehensive level, which include all significant works of recorded knowledge for a defined field.